 What is Naturopathy?

-it is dependent upon a multitude of factors and is a reflection of a harmonious interaction with our environment.
+it is dependent upon a number of factors and is a reflection of harmonious interaction with our environment.

 The fundamental principle of Naturopathy is the healing power of nature.

 Naturopathy is a healing system which places emphasis on health and how to promote it, rather than on disease and how to suppress it.
 Prevention is always preferable to cure.